4ka0/django_girls/readme.md

 Extends on previous projects by making it possible for users to enter comments from the front end.
 Also included functionality enabling the author of a blog post to approve or delete comments made by other readers.<br/>

-Includes separation of sensitive information from the codebase through the use of python-decouple.
+Uses python-decouple to separate sensitive information from the codebase.

 ### Built using: